diarmidmackenzie/tetris-engine/README.md

     - For example: if the arena is 10 blocks wide, the "middle" of the arena is between blocks 5 & 6, so it's not a position where a block can be spawned.
 To avoid this mis-alignment, offset the arena by half a block relative to the shape dropper.
     - (if this is still not clear, see the examples, and compare the 3D (5 x 5) and 2D (1 x 10) arena configs.)

  A further strong recommendation is that the arena is an <a-plane> entity with rotation "-90 0 0" (i.e. lying flat in the xz plane), and that it's dimensions are set to match the configured arena size.
-If these recommendations aren't met, there shouldn't be any issues for tetris-engine, which only cares about the arena position, but players experience will be poor if the arena shape does not match the configured arena dimensions.
+If these recommendations aren't met, there shouldn't be any issues for blocks-engine, which only cares about the arena position, but players experience will be poor if the arena shape does not match the configured arena dimensions.

 #### Shape Definitions

 As mentioned above, the configuration of which shapes to generate is defined on the shapedropper in the shapes property.

-See the 2D Tetris or 2D Pentris for some examples of this config.
+See the 2D 4-Blocks or 2D 5-Blocks Examples for some examples of this config.

 The config consists of a comma-separated series of strings.
 Each string represents a shape, and the strings look like EEE, EED or EDUE.